SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 - `t0` is the first timepoint
 - `W0` is the first value of the process.
-- `Z0` is the first value of the psudo-process.
+- `Z0` is the first value of the pseudo-process.
 This is necessary for higher order algorithms.
 If it's not needed, set to `nothing`.
 - `dist` the distribution for the steps over time.
 - `bridge` the bridging distribution.
 Optional, but required for adaptivity and interpolating